chisfy/huel-playwright/README.md

 🏫 Lessons Learnt
 - More confidence with playwright
-- Understand better how the DOM is structured,
+- Understand better how the DOM is structured
 - Pauses in test can be beneficial for the running, allowing events to occur and then letting the next action proceed
 - More familiarity with the inspection page, understanding accessiblity and property of elements
 - Breaking tests down to be more readable and to not overload the testing tool